PedroMTardivo/PedroMTardivo/README.md

 RPA Developer
 -------------

 I am studying Data Analysis and Systems Development at UNIP and I studied 1.5 years of Automation Engenering at PUCC.
 My focus is on building a solid career in the field of Robotic Process Automation (RPA) and programming, with specialization in VBA, Python .
+I have already worked at a multinational where I developed several automations for the quality, manufacturing, and administrative sectors.
+With more than 4 years of experience in programming and automation development

 * 🌍  I'm based in São Paulo
 * ✉️  You can contact me at [pedrotardivo7@gmail.com](mailto:pedrotardivo7@gmail.com)